kroitor/gjk.c/README.md

 ![Opposite points of two intersecting shapes in 2D](https://cloud.githubusercontent.com/assets/1294454/22092276/8fad1020-de0d-11e6-8287-3f43d05530ea.jpg "Opposite points of two intersecting shapes in 2D")
 ![Opposite points of two non-intersecting shapes in 2D](https://cloud.githubusercontent.com/assets/1294454/22092386/564bbb28-de0e-11e6-835d-e31e65788e3a.jpg "Opposite points of two non-intersecting shapes in 2D")

+When you take a difference of two points you get another point of resulting shape.
+That point is literally the distance vector.
+So, if you take a point of a shape and then choose a point of the other shape and then subtract the two points from one another, you get exact distance and direction between your shapes (at specific points).

+The key is: when you subtract opposite points of two shapes your resulting point-vector will always land somewhere on the contour (an outermost edge) of your resulting shape.

 First, you give it a direction and both shapes.
 A direction is itself a vector, pointing somewhere.
 It can be random, you choose whatever you want for a start, later you'll see why initial direction doesn't really matter.
 The support function then looks along a given direction and from the first shape it takes a point which is the furthest along initial direction.